 We also place great importance on preparing our undergraduate and graduate students to live and work in a global society.
 NYU Steinhardt offers academic year and summer study abroad programs that span more than a dozen fields in education, health, media, and the arts.

 At the graduate level, we offer an unique selection of January and summer study abroad programs.
 More than 500 students across Steinhardt and NYU and from other graduate programs throughout the country participate in our global graduate courses each year.
 Several long-running summer study abroad programs attract students from across the world.
 Each January and summer we offer a few new programs to take advantage of relationships our faculty are developing throughout the world.

-At the undergraduate level, each year several hundred Steinhardt undergraduates discover themselves and the world by studying abroad for a summer, semester, or full year at NYU Global sites in Paris, Madrid, Prague, London, Florence, Accra (Ghana), Buenos Aires, Tel Aviv, and other cities.
+At the undergraduate level, each year several hundred Steinhardt undergraduates discover themselves and the world by studying abroad for a summer, semester, or full year at NYU global centers in Paris, Madrid, Prague, London, Florence, Accra, Buenos Aires, Tel Aviv, and other cities.

 Our Links to the City

 Our School's involvement with New York City greatly enriches the educational experiences of our students.
 We work closely with NYU's Office of Community Service, student government, and clubs to make it easy for students to join their peers throughout the University in community service projects.
 And, as part of their program of study, most of our students participate in supervised internships, fieldwork or clinical placements, serving and working with people of all backgrounds and ages throughout the city.

 Our students also work with faculty members in grant-supported, field-based research and collaborative projects with our city's public schools, community groups, arts organizations, and healthcare facilities.
 Our many centers and institutes, commissions, and consortia also provide opportunities for participating in ongoing research, lecture series, and special seminars.

 More than 79,000 alumni live and work in New York City, other major urban centers in the United States, and around the world.